Shariar-Hasan/QuoteVerse/README.md

 Quoteverse is a simple web application that generates random quotes to inspire, motivate, and enlighten.
 This open-source project aims to spread positivity though words.

-### Note : This Repository is under Hacktoberfest 2023
+### 🥳🎉🎊Note : This Repository is under Hacktoberfest 2023

-#### STAR⭐ The Repository, Open First PULL REQUEST & Get it Merged! 🎉
+#### ⚠️⚠️STAR⭐ The Repository, Open First PULL REQUEST & Get it Merged! 🎉

 🗣 Hacktoberfest encourages participation in the open source community, which grows bigger every year.
 Complete the challenge and earn a limited edition rewards!🚀